IlanIwumbwe/Tetris-AI/README.md

 - train-agent_scratch.py uses a genetic algorithm written from scratch, without next piece knowledge

 Best results so far is over 600k score by the genetic algorithm from scratch by generation 4.

+The population and nueral net are coded in neuralnet.py